Sampling Methods | Types, Techniques & Examples

 Similar to a convenience sample, a voluntary response sample is mainly based on ease of access.
 Instead of the researcher choosing participants and directly contacting them, people volunteer themselves (e.g. by responding to a public online survey).

-This type of sampling involves the researcher using their judgement to select a sample that is most useful to the purposes of the research.
+This type of sampling, also known as judgement sampling, involves the researcher using their expertise to select a sample that is most useful to the purposes of the research.

-It is often used in qualitative research, where the researcher wants to gain detailed knowledge about a specific phenomenon rather than make statistical inferences.
+It is often used in qualitative research, where the researcher wants to gain detailed knowledge about a specific phenomenon rather than make statistical inferences, or where the population is very small and specific.
 An effective purposive sample must have clear criteria and rationale for inclusion.
+Always make sure to describe your inclusion and exclusion criteria and beware of observer bias affecting your arguments.